MiaTothova/dinosaur-quiz/README.md

 1. A game container where all the buttons, Heading, questions and score will be nested.
 2. Fully functioning Buttons to navigate, and control the game.
-3. Score area where answers will be added.
+3. Score area where right and wrong answers will be added up.

 ### The skeleton
 The Game consists of only 1 page index.html which is the main page.
 I am using JavaScript to make buttons and divs hide and reappear to give the illusion of different game areas.